Goutham2306/Monitoring-Light-intensity-value-in-Thing-speak-cloud-/README.md

-# Monitoring-Light-intensity-value-in-Thing-speak-cloud
-# Uploading LDR sensor data in Thing Speak cloud
+# Exp-04: Monitoring Light intensity value in Thing speak cloud

+## Name: GOUTHAM K
+## Reg No: 212223110019
 # AIM:
 To monitor the Light-intensity value in the Thing speak cloud using LDR sensor and ESP32 controller.
 # Apparatus required: